The Bankrate promise

 How to beat inflation, according to Warren Buffett

-With prices sharply on the rise again as the economy recovers from the COVID-19 pandemic, it’s worth revisiting some of Buffett’s best suggestions for combating what he once referred to as a “gigantic corporate tapeworm.”
+With prices sharply on the rise, it’s worth revisiting some of Buffett’s best suggestions for combating what he once referred to as a “gigantic corporate tapeworm.”

 1. Invest in good businesses with low capital needs